Lekgala/news-website/README.md

 # news-website
-this website is made with html, css, jquery, php.
+this website is made with html, css, jquery, php & mysql.

 -login (admin) with default admin credentials - manage writers
 - signup (writers) - signup as a writer so that you can be able to write and publish articles on the site